aesirkth/AESIR-Mjollnir-Simulations/README.md

 **All an objects properties are in the objects parents basis!**

+This is how things are usually structured in 3D-software, think Blender, Unity, CAD, etc.

 For all properties under ``rocket``, like ``rocket.position``, they will be in the rockets's parents basis, ie the world.
 For properties under ``rocket.rigid_body``, they will be in the ``rocket.rigid_body``'s parent's basis, ie ``rocket``.

 For example ``rocket.rigid_body.center_of_mass`` will be in the basis of ``rocket``.